brian-watkins/elmer/README.md

 ### Spies and Stubs

-Elmer generalizes the pattern for managing the effects of `Subs` and `Cmds`, allowing you to spy on or stub any function you like.
+Elmer generalizes the pattern for managing the effects of `Subs` and `Cmds`, allowing you to spy on any function you like.

 Suppose you need to write a test that expects a certain function to be called, but you don't need to describe the resulting behavior.
 You can spy on a function with